What Does This Make Possible? The Question To Ask After Attending a Conference

 According to a recent studied reported on by Harvard Business Review, events account for upwards of 21% of a company’s marketing budget, but “most companies plan and execute events without specific business objectives.”
 (Cespedes and Prasad, Get More from Your Event Spending).

-When you don’t pause to ask “What does this make possible?” that investment quietly turns into an expense.
+When you don’t pause to ask “What does this make possible?” that conference goes from being an investment to a serious expense.

-Asking the question doesn’t mean you have to change everything.
-It means you start noticing the possibilities instead of reacting to them.
+Asking the question doesn’t mean you have to act on everything you heard.
+It just means you start considering the possibilities that were placed in front of you.

-That’s how you stay proactive instead of scrambling after what everyone else is doing.
+That’s how you stay proactive instead of chasing shiny objects.

 Creativity Starts with Seeing Things Differently